jounikivi/Fire-Exit/README.md

 ### Running
 1. Clone or download this repository.
+2. Run `npm install` to fetch the Phaser dependency.
-2. Serve the files through a local web server (for example `npx serve` or `python -m http.server`).
+3. Serve the files through a local web server (for example `npx serve` or `python -m http.server`).
-3. Open `index.html` in your browser from that local server.
+4. Open `index.html` in your browser from that local server.

-All required libraries are included in the `lib/` folder, and the game assets are already unpacked in the `assets/` folder.
+Phaser is installed via npm and the game assets are already unpacked in the `assets/` folder.

 ## License